equinor/Dexpi2Imf/rml_noaka/proteus_to_imf.md

 terminal_y-->connector_z
 ```

-The mappings from Proteus XML to IMF tries to achieve these connections by mapping the elements to blocks, terminals and connectors.
+The mappings from Proteus XML to IMF tries to achieve these connections by mapping some of the tags in Proteus to blocks, terminals and connectors.

 ## Equipment
 ### [EquipmentBlock.map.ttl](EquipmentBlock.map.ttl)